Martiusweb/asynctest/doc/tutorial.test_cases.rst

 :class:`~asynctest.TestCase`.
 If the test is successful, it does nothing.
 Else, it raises an :exc:`AssertionError`.

-The list of assertion methods implemented by :mod:`unittest` can be found in its documentation: :py:ref:`assert-methods`. :class:`asynctest.TestCase` also brings some assertion methods.
+The documentation of :mod:`unittest` lists :py:ref:`assertion methods
+<assert-methods>` implemented by :class:`unittest.TestCase`.
+:class:`asynctest.TestCase` adds some more for asynchronous code.

 We can run it by creating an instance of our test case, its constructor takes the name of the test method as argument: